adonisjs/legacy-docs/2.0/lucid-relations.md

 # Database Relations

-Lucid makes it easier for you to fetch related data from multiple models out of the box.

-Every database driven application requires data relations and fetching them manually can be overhead to maintain, that's why lucid makes it super easy and readable to resolve multiple relations.
+Every database driven application requires data relations and fetching them manually can be overhead to maintain, that's why lucid makes it super easy and readable to resolve and set relations.

 - [Basic Usage](#basic-usage)
 - [Relationships](#relationships)